MxNxPx/quick-test/README.md

 repo for me to (kinda) quickly test things...

-namely versioning things, using release-please via GHA
+namely versioning things, using release-please via GHA...

+nothing to see here, move along.